Probing the Parameter Space of Axion-Like Particles Using Simulation-Based Inference: Discussion

 \section{Discussion}

 This work demonstrates the potential of SBI for constraining ALP parameters from future gamma-ray observations with CTAO, as previously explored in Ref.~\cite{Kluge:2024XM}.
 Using TMNRE, we show that posteriors peak near injected values, confirming sensitivity to ALP-induced spectral modulations.
 However, broad contours and calibration issues, particularly at low credibility for certain mass ranges, highlight the need for methodological refinement.
-Future efforts will focus on improving inference quality through: \begin{itemize} \item \textbf{Full training to convergence} with expanded datasets and denser sampling. \item \textbf{Incorporation of astrophysical systematics}, including magnetic field and plasma variations. \item \textbf{Neural network upgrades}, exploring deeper architectures, alternative loss functions, and calibration techniques such as temperature scaling or conformal prediction. \item \textbf{Robustness testing} across different AGN states, spectral shapes, and additional sources. \end{itemize} These steps are critical before applying the framework to real data (e.g., from the Large-Sized Telescopes).
+Future efforts will focus on improving inference quality through: \begin{itemize} \item \textbf{Full training to convergence} with expanded datasets and denser sampling. \item \textbf{Incorporation of astrophysical systematics}, including variations in magnetic-field models and plasma properties beyond stochastic realizations at fixed parameters. \item \textbf{Neural network upgrades}, exploring deeper architectures, alternative loss functions, and calibration techniques such as temperature scaling or conformal prediction. \item \textbf{Robustness testing} across different AGN states, spectral shapes, and additional sources. \end{itemize} These steps are critical before applying the framework to real data (e.g., from the Large-Sized Telescopes).
+The present analysis is restricted to a single AGN; combining multiple independent sources within the same SBI framework is expected to significantly tighten constraints and reduce residual degeneracies.
 With improved calibration, broader parameter coverage, and more realistic systematics, SBI holds strong promise for future ALP searches with CTAO.